 \section{Acknowledgments}

+We thank the anonymous referee for constructive feedback that improved the manuscript.
 We thank Isaac Cheng and Tirth Surti for useful discussions.
 C.S. is supported by the Joshua and Beth Friedman Foundation Fund.
 K.E. acknowledges support from NSF grant AST-2307232.
 S.N. acknowledges the partial support of NSF-BSF grant AST-2206428 and NASA XRP grant 80NSSC23K0262 as well as Howard and Astrid Preston for their generous support.
 The computations presented here were conducted in the Resnick High Performance Computing Center, a facility supported by Resnick Sustainability Institute at the California Institute of Technology This work has made use of data from the European Space Agency (ESA) mission Gaia, processed by the Gaia Data Processing and Analysis Consortium (DPAC).